-The +/-137 acres in the agriculture category included three parcels, the largest being the 125acre Coleman farm.
-The other two agriculture parcels, one +/- 8.4 acres, and the other +/- 3.5 acres, are classified as Resource Conservation Areas (RCA) in the Town's Chesapeake and Atlantic Coastal Bays Critical Area Program and have limited development capacity.
+The +/-137 acres in the agriculture category included three parcels, the largest being the 125-acre Freeman Evans farm.
+The other two agriculture parcels, one +/- 8.4 acres and the other +/- 3.5 acres are classified as Resource Conservation Areas (RCA) in the Town's Chesapeake and Atlantic Coastal Bays Critical Area Program and have limited development capacity.